 The HSP is designed to work in combination with other settlement and mainstream services.
 It has a strong focus on assisting clients to learn English and gain necessary education and employment skills in recognition that positive outcomes in these areas help humanitarian entrants integrate into Australian life.

 The HSP replaced the Humanitarian Settlement Services (HSS) and Complex Case Support (CCS) programs on 30 October 2017.

-HSP case managers work collaboratively with clients to assess their needs, and deliver a tailored package of services to meet those needs, through the development of individualised case management plans.
+HSP case managers work collaboratively with clients to develop an individualised case management plan and deliver a package of services tailored to their identified needs.

 - airport reception

 - provision of an initial food and essential items package